 The big picture

-When performed correctly, fat dissolving injections are considered safe and predictable.
+When performed correctly, fat dissolving is considered safe and predictable.
 Serious complications are uncommon, and most side effects are temporary and self-limiting.
-The key variable is injector anatomy knowledge and depth control.
+The key variable is clinician anatomy knowledge and depth control.

 Temporary nerve weakness (The “uneven smile” concern)